This post may contain affiliate links. Read the full disclosure

 For longer stays, campgrounds with family-friendly facilities will improve your experience.
 Showers, camp kitchen, playgrounds, close to beach or attractions.

-One of the best camping hacks that we do for our family camping trips is to think carefully about the campsite location when we book.
+One of the best camping hacks with kids that we do for our family camping trips is to think carefully about the campsite location when we book.

 If you are able to plan ahead for your campsite booking, look on the campground map for where the best campsite choice is for location and distance to bathrooms, playgrounds, beaches, and other facilities.

 If you have young children, you may want to be closer to the playground to keep an eye on the kids from your campsite.

 Or if you are tenting, you may want to choose a place closer to the washrooms for all those late-night bathroom breaks with your little camper.

 If you have kids that love to ride their bikes on the campground, try to find an area that is circular where they can loop around back to your family campsite.